emilrose/COMP520project/README.md

 This project was done in collaboration with Zoe Guan and Samuel Laferriere for the McGill course COMP520 - Compiler Design.

+I worked primarily on the parser and AST, weeder, and type checker.

+This project is provided publically as portfolio work with the permission of Laure Hendren.
 If you are a current student of COMP520, please do not copy this code or use it as a reference outside of the bounds of what Professor Hendren allows.

 The Makefile and test scripts are in /src.